What is the Best Grass Seed?

 Update: Spring 2012

 I have to say my lawn had more issues than I was aware of - just look at the photo when I started and you'll see what I mean.
-If you are starting from a similar point your best bet is to start from scratch, till the lawn and start with a fresh layer of eco lawn grass seed.
+If you are starting from a similar point your best bet is to start from scratch, till the lawn and start with a fresh layer of eco lawn grass seed mixed in with a good dose of organic compost.
 After reviewing eco lawn grass seed for the past few seasons I think it is the best grass seed you will find if you are looking for a slow grow eco-friendly seed.
 But there is a caveat... you need to be patient, at least that is my experience.
 But look what I had to start from.

 Before you plant eco lawn seed it would be a good idea to have the Ph of your soil tested.
 From there you can determine if your soil is healthy - the happier the soil the better and faster your eco lawn will grow.
 For my eco-lawn review I am taking a step back and fixing some soil issues before I continue to seed.
 I am taking war out on the weeds by dousing the yard with corn meal gluten which is a natural pre-emergent (stops seeds from germinating - including grass seed unfortunately) but once your lawn is well treated with corn meal gluten for a couple seasons there won't be as many competing weeds so I think the eco lawn grass seed will have an easier time getting established.
 That along with a good aeration and I'm hoping I'll have better luck next season getting the green eco lawn I'm hoping for.